 What’s kohlrabi and what do I do with it?

 Kohlrabi is a cruciferous vegetable in which both the stem bulb and leaves can be eaten.
-The bulb can be eaten raw or cooked and the leaves can be used as you would kale or collards.
+The bulb can be eaten raw or cooked — like in this roasted kohlrabi recipe — and the leaves can be used as you would kale or collards.
 Try kohlrabi in a cole slaw, stir-fry, salad, mash, soup or stew, or roasted veggie medley.

 • The high value of vitamin C helps keep the immune system strong and healthy, and is good for skin, bones and stimulated collagen production.